EOX-A/map-vue/README.md

 $ npm run build
 ```

-To try out the example, run a server in the root folder (for example `python3 -m hrrp.server`) and visit `localhost:8000/example/`.
+To try out the example, run a server in the root folder (for example `python3 -m http.server`) and visit `localhost:8000/example/`.